 USP: A wonderland with misty hills and toy trains

-With the heat in the plains becoming oppressive, a holiday in the hills seems a good way to beat the heat.
+W ith the heat of Bengaluru becoming oppressive, a holiday in the hills seems a good way to beat the heat.
 So we head for Lovedale, a few kilometres from Ooty, that is still untouched by the milling crowds.

 The resort is 12 years old and has wonderful views of the vast expanse of Lovedale Valley, with the Nilgiris in the distance.
 Clouds and mist languidly drift in and out of the the green expanse of tea gardens, interspersed with silver oak trees, their leaves glinting in the rays of the setting sun.
 A place for Nature lovers, Hill Country envelops you with the heady perfume of the hills — a blend of ferns and ancient cypress trees.

 Wrapped up warmly, camera in hand we sit at Hill County's vantage point, waiting to see the quaint toy train that chugs along its narrow gauge tracks at a leisurely 33 km per hour.
 Suddenly the ‘cooo-cooo' of the train whistle echoes in the valley and the train, that was conferred UNESCO World Heritage status, appears over the crest of a hill.It chugs past the resort and disappears into a tunnel, that the resort manager says runs right under the resort.
 Jump on the train — it's a romantic ride that takes you through untouched countryside right upto Coonoor.